ecalfee/MissDemeanors/README.md

 ### Individual Prison Occupancy Data
 The California Dept. of Corrections and Rehabilitation maintains monthly prison population reports for 1989-present These public reports were obtained by emailing the Office of Research Data Concierge Service: data.requests@cdcr.ca.gov We obtained reports for the month of July 1989-2020.
-We plot this data starting in 1995 because earlier reports used different facility naming conventions.
+We extract and plot this data starting in 1995 because earlier reports used different facility naming conventions.
 We additionally use 1990-2020 reports for total inmate population numbers for recent years.
 - original PDFs saved in data/CA_prison_pop_reports/